-Unlike the Asus Chromebox, there's no web browser on the Apple TV, so your only option to is to use AirPlay to mirror your Apple computer's screen displaying your dashboard to Apple TV.
+There's no web browser on the Apple TV, so your only option to is to use AirPlay to mirror your Apple computer's screen displaying your dashboard to Apple TV.

 Smart TV browser

-Step 2: Display your dashboard
+Step 3: Display your dashboard

 Once your hardware is set up, you'll need to load up your dashboard in your browser.

 The quickest and easiest method to display your dashboard is to use our Send to TV feature to pair your device to your Geckoboard account and manage which dashboard is displayed remotely.

 If you then want to display several dashboards on the same screen you can create a Dashboard Loop.